-- 1. Enter a declaratory judgment that: - a.
-NMFS has violated and is violating the National Environmental Policy Act and Administrative Procedure Act by adopting and relying on a legally deficient EIS to issue its record of decision, Five-Year Regulations and Letters of Authorization regarding Navy training and testing in the HSTT Study Area during the period of December 2013 through December 2018; - b.
-The Navy has violated and is violating the National prepare legally adequate Five-Year Regulations and Letters of
+1. Enter a declaratory judgment that Defendants have violated and are violating the National Environmental Policy Act and Administrative Procedure Act by adopting and relying on a legally deficient EIS to issue the Record of Decision, Five-Year Regulations and Letters of Authorization regarding Navy training and testing in the HSTT Study Area during the period December 26, 2013, through

+December 25, 2018.